 Plan I Requirements

 Plan I requires successful completion of 24 semester hours of course work, and a thesis (6 hours of MATH 599) supervised by a graduate faculty member in Mathematics.
 A student planning to graduate in the Spring semester ought to start thinking about the thesis topic as early as possible, and no later than in early Fall of the preceding year.
 The thesis must be defended in front of a committee, and then submitted electronically on line through ProQuest once it has been approved by the committee.
-See the student guide on preparing electronic theses.
 Please note that a copy of the thesis or project must be available to each committee member at least two weeks prior to the presentation.

 Plan II Requirements